DFE-Digital/sts-plan-technology-for-your-school/tests/Dfe.PlanTech.Web.SeedTestData/README.md

 # Seeding Test Data

-This project contains the code to seed an empty plan tech database with realistic mock content.
+This project contains the code to seed an empty plan tech database with mock content.

 The database can then be used with the plan tech web app to run more complex and detailed end to end tests with cypress that rely on content being consistent.